xofc/sismo-mixed-bag/README.md

 usage is

 $ ./log < /dev/ttyUSB0 > log.`now` &

 ('now' is 'date "+%g%m%d.%H%M%S"')

 The idea is to buffer the data coming from the serial line and write it in chunks.
-Moreover, delta-t are printed on STDERR every 1000 sample to give an idea of the # of sample per seconds.
+Moreover, delta-t are printed on STDERR every 1000 sample to give an idea of the # of samples per seconds.

 <h1>piezo.ino</h1>
-A simple Arduino sketch which ouputs analogread(0) @ 38400 bps with a sample rate of about 400 sample per second.
+A simple Arduino sketch which ouputs analogread(0) @ 38400 bps with a sample rate of about 400 samples per second.

 <h1>mpu6050.c</h1>
 A short program dumping accelarations coming from a MPU-6050 via I2C.